How to Build a Low‑Cost Home Chemistry Lab for Kids: Step‑by‑Step Guide

 - Small squeeze bottles for vinegar and water

 Label each bottle with a marker.
-The DIY Science Lab blog loves using bright colors to make the kit look fun and inviting.
+Bright colors make the kit look fun and inviting.

 Step 4: Try Your First Experiment – The Classic Fizz Volcano